- A Commitment to rewilding Scotland, Land and Sea, including lost ecosystems as well as protection and integration to urban areas.

 - Our society is supported by the voluntary sector, in turn we need to support the voluntary sector to ensure it is able to thrive, alternative funding methods to help cover core funding, micro generation schemes and community asset trusts.

-- Market Access, Renew believes that while the UK has left the EU, there is both scope for a new agreement for Scottish Market Access (based on arrangements in place for other areas) and an imperative for this given the strength of the Scottish remain vote.
+- Market Access: Renew Scotland believes that while the UK has left the EU, there is both scope for a new agreement for Scottish Market Access (based on arrangements in place for other areas) and an imperative for this given the strength of the Scottish remain vote.

-- International cooperation was and remains a key part of the benefits created by the European Community, Renew wants Scotland to retain as many of these cooperative links as possible and will work with other parties and organisations to maintain links to bodies like the ECHR, Erasmus, ESA etc.
+- International cooperation was and remains a key part of the benefits created by the wider European Community.
+Renew Scotland wants Scotland to retain as many of these cooperative links as possible and will work with other parties and organisations to maintain links to bodies like the ECHR, Erasmus, ESA etc.

-- Renew believes that while we have left the EU, the Brexit referendum was flawed and fraudulent.
-We will therefore continue to push for a re-join option to be put before the people.
+- Renew Scotland believes that while we have left the EU, the Brexit referendum was flawed.
+Renew Scotland will therefore continue to push for a re-join option to be put before the Scottish people.

 - Develop a mechanism to extend the ability of constituents to recall Elected officials to all levels in Scotland.